derek-dchu/self-driving-car/Udacity-CarND-P2-TrafficSignClassifier/README.md

 Here are the German traffic signs that I found on the web:

 ![new_data](img/new_data.png)

+At a glance, 2 out of 10 are difficult to classify.
+No.5 speed limit (80km/h) sign has a blurred number which may confuse the model and predict as a speed limit sign with wrong speed.
+No.31 Wild animals crossing is dark hidden within the environmet, so potential it will be predicted as other signs that also having dark background.

+For other images, key components are clear to be identified.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).